-If when you finish it, you are still concerned that someone's fitness to practise means that there may be a danger to the public, then you should write to us.
-Please see the section 'More information' on page 15.
+If you have read this document, and you are still concerned that a registered health professional's fitness to practise means that there may be a danger to the public, then you should write to us.
+Please see the section 'More information' on page 14.